-Before each year begins, you must determine the deposit schedule you must follow for depositing Tier I and Tier II taxes for a calendar year.
+Before each year begins, you must determine the deposit schedule to follow for depositing Tier I and Tier II taxes for a calendar year.
 This is determined from the total taxes reported on your Form CT-1 for the calendar year lookback period.
 The lookback period is the second calendar year preceding the current calendar year.
-For example, the lookback period for calendar year 2005 is calendar year 2003.
+For example, the lookback period for calendar year 2006 is calendar

-Use the table below to determine which deposit schedule to follow for the current year.
+Use the table below to determine which deposit schedule to follow for 2006.

-IF you reported taxes for the lookback period (2003) of THEN for 2005 you are a \$50,000 or less Monthly schedule depositor More than \$50,000 Semiweekly schedule depositor
+IF you reported taxes for the lookback period (2004) of THEN for 2006 you are a \$50,000 or less Monthly schedule depositor More than \$50,000 Semiweekly schedule depositor

 New employer.
-If you are a new employer, your taxes for the lookback period are considered to be zero for the first calendar year of your business.
-Therefore, you are a monthly schedule depositor for the first year of your business.
-However, see \$100,000 next-day deposit rule below.
+If you are a new employer, your taxes for both years of the lookback period are considered to be zero.
+Therefore, you are a monthly schedule depositor for the first and second years of your business.
+However, see \$100,000 Next-Day Deposit Rule on page 4.